syncfusion-content/asp.net-core-docs/aspnet-core/Barcode/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core Barcode control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Barcode control, its elements, and more.
 platform: aspnet-core
 control: Barcode
 documentation: ug
 ---

-## Getting Started
+## Getting Started with ASP.NET Core Barcode

 Refer the [Getting Started](https://help.syncfusion.com/aspnet-core/gettingstarted/getting-started-1-1-0) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.